ait-prog/Immersive-First-Person-custom-patch/README.md

 ## ImmersiveFirstPerson-custom-patch
-This is a custom patch designed to enhance the functionality of the [original mod](https://github.com/cp2077/ImmersiveFirstPerson) to Cyberpunk2077.
+This is a custom patch designed to enhance the functionality of the [original mod](https://github.com/cp2077/ImmersiveFirstPerson) for Cyberpunk2077.
 It optimizes key elements, improves performance, and fixes various issues to provide a more seamless and enjoyable experience.

 ## Features